RealFlow/Swift-CheatSheet/README.md

 ### Overview

-  * Classes, structures, enumerations can define subscripts
+  * Classes, Structures, Enumerations can define subscripts
   * Shortcuts for accessing the member elements of a collection, list or sequence
   * Use subscripts to set/get values by index without the need for separate methods
     * E.g. someArray[index], someDictionary[key]